liferay/liferay-docs/develop/tutorials/articles/xx-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

 Verify processes execute on the startup of a specific release.
-It's important to be aware of this while running upgrade processes because your database starts in a previous schema version, then gets upgraded to the new schema version, which triggers the release verify processes.
+It's important to be aware of this while running upgrade processes because your database starts in a previous schema version, then gets upgraded to the new schema version.

-What this means for you as a developer is that your verify processes can use release Liferay services.

 This is an important distinction between upgrade processes and verify processes.
-An upgrade process of the portal core cannot use Liferay services to access the database, as those Liferay services are using the previous definition of the database, but since verify processes are already in the upgraded schema version, they can access and use Liferay services for the updated database.
+An upgrade process of the portal core cannot use Liferay services to access the database, as those Liferay services are using the previous definition of the database, but since verify processes are already in the upgraded schema version, they can use release Liferay services.

-Since you can use Liferay services in your verify processes, you can delcare dependencies on them and make references to them.
+If you choose to use Liferay services in your verify process, you'll need to declare dependencies on those services.
 Because the services are not available until the Portal is started, **your verify process must depend on them** to load, before your processes can execute.
-You can delcare a dependency for your verify process, using the `@Reference` annotation.
+You can declare a dependency for your verify process, using the `@Reference` annotation.
 For example, here is a reference to the `DLFileVersionLocalService` for the [document library app](https://github.com/liferay/liferay-portal/blob/2960360870ae69360861a720136e082a06c5548f/modules/apps/collaboration/document-library/document-library-service/src/main/java/com/liferay/document/library/workflow/DLFileEntryWorkflowHandler.java):

     @Reference(unbind = "-")
     protected void setDLFileVersionLocalService(